-In FY19, PICD investigated twenty-three (23) allegations raised in determination letters and seven (7) prompted by cold calls by consumers directly to the Division.
-In addition, as indicated previously, the Division has three (3) continuing projects regarding homeowners insurance practices affecting consumers.31
+In FY20, PICD investigated twenty-seven (27) allegations raised in determination letters and eight (8) prompted by cold calls by consumers directly to the Division.
+In addition, as

-27 Md.
+25 Md.
 Code Ann., Ins.
 Art. § 27-1001.

-28 COMAR 31.08.11.
+26 COMAR 31.08.11.

-29 As an alternative to filing under Section 27-1001, consumers may file a regular complaint with MIA alleging that an insurer has failed to act in good faith.
+27 As an alternative to filing under Section 27-1001, consumers may file a regular complaint with MIA alleging that an insurer has failed to act in good faith.
 The list of unfair claim settlement practices in Section 27-303 was amended in 2007 to add "fail to act in good faith."
 Like Section 27-1001, an insurer can be found in violation of failing to act in good faith when the consumer who makes the allegation is the policyholder of that insurer (first party claims).
 An insurer cannot be held in violation of the law for failing to act in good faith if the person who suffered a loss and filed a claim is not the policyholder of the insurer (a third party claim).

-30 MIA does not routinely advise the Division if there are any pending Section 27-1001 matters before the Commissioner.
+28 MIA does not routinely advise the Division if there are any pending Section 27-1001 matters before the Commissioner.
 The Division has commenced the process of requesting these matters via the Maryland Public Information Act.